Login Button

 Recruitment agencies contacting passive candidates

-Verify cold outreach lands in inboxes before prospects move to competitors (candidates don't check spam folders for job opportunities).
+Verify cold outreach lands in inboxes before prospects move to competitors, since candidates rarely check spam folders for job opportunities.

 Marketing teams with dropping open rates